New claim for Crisis Payment after customer released from prison or psychiatric confinement 003-07030030

 - the child remains with them when released

-In most cases, assess these customers for JobSeeker Payment (JSP) or Youth Allowance (YA) before their release from prison.
+If the customer is not eligible for PPS to be restored, assess their eligibility for JobSeeker Payment (JSP) or Youth Allowance (YA) before their release from prison.

 ABSTUDY Living Allowance